rwstone/shapeitup/thanks/index.md

 banner_image: "/img/billboards/zumba_do_si_do.jpg"
 ---

 Thanks for your interest in Shape It Up.
-Your email is on its way.
+Your email is on its way to us.

 We'll get back to you...right after this routine...